Fiserv/banking-hub/docs/getting-started/before-you-start.md

 These credentials are required to send as header parameters under the EFXHeader parameter.
 For more information, refer to the <a href="?path=docs/api-ref-EFX-header.md" title="Click to open in a new tab" target="_blank">EFXHeader</a>.
 ## Know Our Standard API structure

-This section describes a standard structure of request and response message of Integrated Banking RESTful APIs.
+This section describes a standard structure of request and response message of Banking Hub RESTful APIs.

 ### Request Message